cBioPortal/cbioportal/docs/Authenticating-Users-via-LDAP.md

 ## Modifying configuration

-Make Tomcat pass the authentication method as a JVM argument by adding this line to `$CATALINA_HOME/bin/setenv.sh`:

-    CATALINA_OPTS='-Dauthenticate=ldap'

 In portal.properties, modify the section labeled `authentication`.
+For
-For example:
+example:

     ## configuration for the LDAP access
     ldap.user_search_base=DC=example,DC=com